abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 Let’s begin the question-and-answer session.
 It looks like there is a veritable blizzard of questions.
 That’s always encouraging.

-Question: Can you speak a little bit about *samatha vipassanā* and explain the difference between serenity and equanimity?
+Question: Can you speak a little bit about *samatha-vipassanā* and explain the difference between serenity and equanimity?

-LPP: *Samatha vipassanā* is actually a commentarial division. *Samatha* is about tranquility, *vipassanā* about insight.
+Answer: *Samatha-vipassanā* is actually a commentarial division. *Samatha* is about tranquility, *vipassanā* about insight.
 This has a scriptural basis to a certain extent, but as the commentaries tried to systematize the teachings and methodologies, there was a division into distinct